travis-ci/docs-travis-ci-com/user/getting-started.md

 ### Travis CI Overview

-Travis CI is a hosted continuous integration service for the open source community.
+Travis CI is a hosted continuous integration service.
 It is integrated with GitHub and offers first class support for:

 * [C](/user/languages/c)
 * [C++](/user/languages/cpp)